quanvh-0690/laravel-dynamodb-eloquent-syntax/README.md

 Usage
 -----
-* Extends your model with `BaoPham\DynamoDb\DynamoDbModel`, then you can use Eloquent methods that are supported.
+* Extends your model with `QuanKim\DynamoDbEloquentSyntax\DynamoDbModel`, then you can use Eloquent methods that are supported.
 The idea here is that you can switch back to Eloquent without changing your queries.

 Supported methods: